coolhead/flint-docs/02.grid_configuration/08.trigger_on_demand/docs.md

 ---

-You can trigger Flintbits using Flint's TOD.
-Depending on your application workflow, necessary inputs can be provided to Flintbits which help interact with connectors or listeners.
+Flint's TOD (Trigger on Demand) is a user interface that provides the capability to trigger and debug Flintbit executions.
+Depending on the workflow, necessary inputs can be provided to Flintbits which help interact with connectors or listeners.
 Thus, running a Flintbit from TOD will not only trigger the workflow but also help us observe the response for the same with appropriate logs.

 Trigger On Demand is all about - Running a Flintbit, displaying output of a Flintbit in its well structured raw form and monitoring logs.